 No issue may be more contentious or more misunderstood than the conflict between Israel and Palestine.
 Hatred, fear, religion, politics, propaganda, media misinformation, and decades of cyclical violence has made understanding the roots of this conflict (not to mention finding potential solutions to it) seemingly impossible.
 But if we're to ever see reconciliation for the people suffering on both sides, it seems as though we all have a responsibility to try to fully understand what is happening there, why it is happening, and speak up for solutions that could offer some path to reconciliation and lasting peace.

-With so much misinformation and bias in the mass media, sharing accurate information that simply corrects this misinformation is a powerful first step towards a dialog that can make a difference.
+With so much misinformation and bias in the mass media, sharing accurate information that simply corrects this misinformation is a powerful first step toward a dialog that can make a difference.
 These 10 documentary films, most of which you can watch free online, have been chosen for that aim.

 Best Intimate Portrait of Ordinary Lives